valencik/mastersAPSC/documents/thesis/thesis.md

 Introduction to Information Retrieval @stanford-ir-book, or the Standford IR Book, serves as an excellent and freely available resource introducing concepts and techniques in information retrieval.

 ## Vector Space Model
-A substantial portion of the functionality of NSR Explorer as an information retrieval system is provided by simple queries to the database.
+A substantial portion of the functionality of the NSR Explorer as an information retrieval system is provided by simple queries to the database.
 However, in developing the similar paper recommendation system, we make use of the vector space model [^vsm-citation], an early information retrieval model @vsm-ir-reeval @stanford-ir-book.
 The vector space model is simple and powerful.
 Documents are represented as vectors where each dimension is a separate term.
 There are multiple ways of calculating the value for each dimension such as tf-idf or bag of words @tfidf-jones @alternate-tfidf.
-The work done in the [Similar Papers](#similar-papers) section uses 0, or 1 to represent if a particular selector was present in the NSR entry.
+The work done in the [Similar Papers](#similar-papers) section uses 0 or 1 to represent whether a particular selector was present in the NSR entry.

 [^vsm-citation]: The correct earliest citation for the vector space model used today is not trivially found.
 Frequently @vsm-automatic-indexing is cited because of its title "A vector space model for automatic indexing", however, as Dubin outlines in @salton-never-wrote, this paper does not describe the vector space model as an information retrieval model.

 %- https://stackoverflow.com/questions/15173225/how-to-calculate-cosine-similarity-given-2-sentence-strings-python
-Let document one, $d1$, be "The quick brown fox jumps over the lazy dog" and document two, $d2$, be "The brown dog jumped over the brown fox".
+As an example, let document one, $d1$, be "The quick brown fox jumps over the lazy dog" and document two, $d2$, be "The brown dog jumped over the brown fox".
 We will model these two documents using a vector space model.
 A term vector for each document is created using a dimension for each separate term occuring in the collection of documents.
 The final vectorization of these two documents is shown in Table @tbl:termtable.